nikitasonkin/data-project/README.md

 ## Key Insights

--`-The visualizations and analyses reveal several noteworthy patterns:​` -`-Correlation between GDP and Happiness: Countries with higher GDP per capita tend to report higher happiness scores.` -`-Impact of Social Support: Strong social support networks are associated with increased life satisfaction.` -`-Effect of Corruption: Lower levels of perceived corruption correlate with higher happiness levels.` -`-Life Expectancy Trends: Longer life expectancy is generally linked to greater happiness.​` -`-These insights are visualized through various graphs, including scatter plots, bar charts, and cluster diagrams, providing a comprehensive view of the data.​`
+-`The visualizations and analyses reveal several noteworthy patterns:​` -`Correlation between GDP and Happiness: Countries with higher GDP per capita tend to report higher happiness scores.` -`Impact of Social Support: Strong social support networks are associated with increased life satisfaction.` -`Effect of Corruption: Lower levels of perceived corruption correlate with higher happiness levels.` -`Life Expectancy Trends: Longer life expectancy is generally linked to greater happiness.​` -`These insights are visualized through various graphs, including scatter plots, bar charts, and cluster diagrams, providing a comprehensive view of the data.​`

 ## Technologies Used
 `Programming Language: Python`